FranckPachot/jsonbench/README.md

 client-3  | [981e044c8a41] PostgreSQL (90%) - Throughput: 15.00 docs/sec
 ```

-Rather than looking at the response time or throughput, I am interrested by the resource used by those similar workloads.
+Rather than looking at the response time or throughput, it is more interresting to compare the resources used by those similar workloads.

 I've run `perf stat -e instructions:u -G` to get the number if CPU instructions run by both.
-Here is a short summary showing that PostgreSQL uses more CPU instructions for the same workload:
+Here is a short summary showing that PostgreSQL uses more 6x mroe CPU instructions for the same workload:

 ```
  6681 secs  141,578,546,171 cpu instr.
 MongoDB (100%) - Throughput: 14.99 docs/sec -     MongoDB count: 800000 size: 7761 MB ./bench1/mongodb.out
  6598 secs  864,694,247,096 cpu instr.
 PostgreSQL (100%) - Throughput: 15.18 docs/sec -  PostgreSQL count: 800000 size: 9530 MB ./bench1/postgres.out
 ```

+The number of instructions provides a general idea, but not all instructions are equal.
+Tt is better to compare the CPU time, which is gathered by the Linux kernel for the container cgroups.
-This lab is gathering container statistics via cadvisor / prometheus / grafana
+This lab is gathering those container statistics via cadvisor / prometheus / grafana

 CPU utilization calculated from the total seconds of CPU divided by the elapsed time:
 <img width="1498" alt="image" src="https://github.com/user-attachments/assets/729575a9-488f-4ee1-b6f7-bd2398071207" />